Tek Eye Logo

 A sitemap.xml Generator and HTML Website Index for Free

-The full HTML website index and sitemap.xml generator in ↓markdown↓ CMS comes for free.
-The indexing code automatically detects a new web page when it is created in, or added to, a ↓markdown↓ CMS based website.
+The full HTML website index and sitemap.xml generator in ↓markdown↓ CMS is included for free.
+The indexing code automatically detects a new web page when it is created in, or added to, a ↓markdown↓ CMS-based website.
 To generate the HTML website index and sitemap.xml file the browser needs to be pointed at the md-sitemap.php file.
 The easiest way is a link from an existing web page.

 In a Markdown text file use a Markdown/CommonMark link format to point to md-sitemap.php in the md directory of a ↓markdown↓ CMS website: